open-function-computers-llc/rad-theme-engine/README.md

 ## About

 The purpose of this package is to enable developers to use the familiar model-view-controller pattern in the creation of WordPress themes.
 This is accomplished by keeping HTML and PHP code as seperated as possible and adding convenient methods to organize data before it’s sent to the view controllers.
-Querying for posts, rendering menus, handling taxonomies and all the other essential parts of developing a WordPress theme are now easier than ever with __better-wordpess__.
+Querying for posts, rendering menus, handling taxonomies and all the other essential parts of developing a WordPress theme are now easier than ever with the __RAD Theme Engine__.

 ## Quick Start
-Inside of your site's `wp-content/themes` folder, run the following command to create a new __better-wordpress__ project.
+Inside of your site's `wp-content/themes` folder, run the following command to create a new __Rad Theme Engine__ project.

 ```
 composer create-project open-function-computers-llc/wp-theme <theme-name>